TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 Ookla

 Ookla is a Ziff Davis company and operator of Speedtest.net and Speedtest Custom, as well as the Speedtest applications.
-Speedtest by Ookla is also offered on multiple devices, products and platforms, such as an extension on your web browser or as an application in certain products such as routers.
+Speedtest by Ookla is offered on multiple devices, products and platforms, such as an extension on your web browser or as an application in certain products such as routers.

-When conducting a test through Speedtest on any device or platform, we collect: (a) the test results. (b) non-precise information about the approximate physical location of your computer or device derived from the IP address of such computer or device **(“GeoIP Data”)**, and/or location data that describes the precise geographic location of your device **(“Precise Location Data”)** (if your mobile device settings allow it). and (c) other information, including, but not limited to, the IP address, the ISP, college or organization that operates the network you test, and network, hardware and device identifiers such as your SSID or IMEI (if the test is conducted on a smartphone).
+When conducting a test through Speedtest on any device or platform, we collect: (a) the test results. (b) non-precise information about the approximate physical location of your computer or device derived from GeoIP Data and/or Precise Location Data (if your mobile device settings allow it). and (c) other information, including, but not limited to, the IP address, the ISP, college or organization that operates the network you test, and network, hardware and device identifiers such as your SSID or IMEI (if the test is conducted on a smartphone).
 If you install Speedtest on your smartphone or other mobile device, Ookla may collect your Precise Location Data, both while you are running a test and when the application is not actively in use but is running in the background on your device.
 To turn off the background scanning feature of the Speedtest application, go to the settings or coverage maps features within the Speedtest application and switch the background scanning feature to “Off.”
 If your smartphone or mobile device settings do not allow transmittal of Precise Location Data, certain features may not be available or their functions may be limited.

 If you install the Speedtest extension on your web browser, in addition to allowing you to run a test of your internet speed, the extension uses our Web Speed feature, which measures the load time for a particular website and allows you to measure how long it takes for a particular website to load.
 Through the Web Speed feature, we collect page load metrics for the websites you visit, including page URLs, load times, and GeoIP Data.
 Web Speed does analyze your IP address when you run a test to ascertain the approximate location of your device, but the IP addresses analyzed by Web Speed are not retained by Ookla and are deleted automatically after the test is completed and are not licensed to third parties.
 Note, however, that we also combine this information with recent Speedtest information collected from the same device.
 You can opt out of the Web Speed feature at any time by adjusting the settings on your web browser.

-Except as otherwise described herein, the information we gather from all tests run through Ookla’s brands is collected anonymously and then aggregated to provide performance data to users on the Ookla websites and/or to third parties to whom we license the information.
+Except as otherwise described herein, the information we gather from all tests run through Ookla’s brands is collected anonymously and then aggregated to provide performance data to users on the Ookla websites, including Ookla’s Speedtest server hosts, and/or to third parties to whom we license the information.
 We do so with the express intent of providing a neutral and unbiased monitoring and reporting resource for users around the world.
 The only Speedtest results we do not license to third parties are those test results from instances of Speedtest Custom which have a paid subscription– in such instances, the Speedtest results are owned by the subscriber and are subject to that subscriber’s privacy policy.

-Information collected through Speedtest may not be anonymous as follows: In most cases, the IP addresses collected when you run a test on Speedtest.net, the Speedtest applications, or through the Speedtest feature of the browser extension are masked or partially hidden, but in some cases we provide the full IP address to the company licensing the information.
+Information collected through Speedtest may not be anonymous as follows: in most cases, the IP addresses collected when you run a test on Speedtest.net, the Speedtest applications, or through the Speedtest feature of the browser extension are masked or partially hidden, but in some cases we provide the full IP address to the company licensing the information.
 For some ISPs and mobile carriers, Ookla will provide full IP addresses and/or network, hardware or device identifiers, for such ISP or mobile carrier’s customers upon request.
 Ookla may also provide full IP addresses and/or network, hardware and device identifiers, to equipment manufacturers and core network, or wholesale, providers on a case-by-case basis for network research purposes.
 Ookla may also collect GeoIP Data and/or Precise Location Data, and such data may also be licensed and/or transferred to third parties.

 For more information concerning your use of Ookla’s websites and services (including Speedtest and Speedtest Custom), please visit the Ookla Terms of Use page.
 The Ookla Terms of Use page is incorporated by reference into this Privacy Policy.